melwch/s3prl/s3prl/preprocess/augmentation/README.md

 The output of the augmented speech is saved into same source format.
 Following sections will introduce the datasets used in the augmentation process and how to get started.

 ## How to use the toolkit
+1. Setup toolkit
+Refer to [INSTALL document](INSTALL.md) in this repo to install this toolkit

 ![alt text](data_augmentation_pipeline.jpg)

 ## Datasets: